 La Garde white – 3.7 ha, 89% Sauvignon Blanc + 11% Semillon.
 Very pineapple, pleasant and inviting, elegant and crispy, nice acidity and delicate finish.
 For drinking in its youth.
 88p.

-Haut Bacalan - attractive and silky, blackberries and sweet tannin, polished on the palate, delicate with creamy fruit, very good complexity and nice smooth finish.
+Haut Bacalan - attractive and silky, blackberries and sweet tannin, polished on the palate, delicate with creamy fruit, excellent complexity and nice smooth finish.
 91-92p.

 Haut Bailly II - 60% Merlot + 40% Cabernet Sauvignon, 13.2% alcohol, 30% new oak.
-Fine mix of cherries and blackcurrants on the nose, well-constructed with fine complexity on the palate with velvety texture, sweet tannins, persistent aftertaste.
+A fine mix of cherries and blackcurrants on the nose, well-constructed with fine complexity on the palate with a velvety texture, sweet tannins, persistent aftertaste.
 Fine second wine.
 92p.

 Haut Bailly - 56% Cabernet Sauvignon + 36% Merlot + 4% Cabernet Franc + 4% Petit Verdot, 13.7% alcohol, 50% new oak.
 Very mineral, very Cabernet Sauvignon scented with associations to red meat and grilled bacon.
 Gentler and more elegant than usual, but keeping the richness and sophisticated touch intact.
 Excellent complexity, balance and persistent finish.
 Refined and finesse.
 Fabulous effort.
 97p.

 Haut Lagrange - attractive, well-balanced with creamy berries and nice acidity.
 Fruity aftertaste.
 90p.

 Hauts de Les Smith – 40% Cabernet Sauvignon + 60% Merlot, 20% new oak.
 Similar to Le Petit Haut Lafitte, gentler however and softer.
 91-92p.